yellows8/3dshax/README.md

 By default NAND-redir is enabled, see below for disabling it.
 When NAND-redir is enabled, the base sector-num must be specified via Makefile parameter NANDREDIR_SECTORNUM.

-The FIRM-launch code loads the plaintext FIRM from SD "/firm.bin".
+By default the FIRM-launch code loads the plaintext FIRM from SD "/firm.bin", see the below *_FIRMLAUNCH_LOAD* options.
 The FWVER values used by the arm9code is automatically determined by checking the first u32 in the FIRM RSA signature.

 # Makefile parameters
 * "DISABLEAES=1" Disables all arm9 AES code.